Believing. Loving. Serving.

 We at First Presbyterian Church are a loving community of Christ followers striving to be a living witness to God’s love in the world.
 Loving God and loving one another is the heart of our life and ministry together.
 We are a family of faith that shares a commitment to believing, loving, and serving in the name of Jesus Christ our Lord.

-First Presbyterian is a congregation of the Presbyterian Church (USA), The largest Presbyterian denomination in the country and part of the Reformed theological tradition.
+First Presbyterian is a congregation of Foothills Presbytery, a group of 61 Presbyterian Church (USA) congregations in the 6 Counties of Upstate South Carolina.
+We are a part of the largest Presbyterian denomination in the country and part of the Reformed theological tradition.
 We affirm the dignity of every person and strive to be a welcoming community to all of God’s children.

 “So then you are no longer strangers, but you are members of the household of God, built upon the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone.
 In him the whole structure is joined together and grows into a holy temple in the Lord; in whom you also are built together spiritually into a dwelling place for God.”